openshift-labs/lab-k8s-for-js/workshop/content/01-cli-console.md

 resources, policies (who can or cannot perform actions), and constraints (quotas and limits on resources, etc).

-In this lab environment, you already have access to single project: **%project_namespace%**.
+In this lab environment, you already have access to single project: **%username%**.

-If you had multiple projects, the first thing you would want to do is to switch to the **%project_namespace** project to make sure you're on the correct project from now on.
+If you had multiple projects, the first thing you would want to do is to switch to the **%username%** project to make sure you're on the correct project from now on.
 You can do this with the following command:

 ```execute-1